wiredpinecone/members/README.md

-# members
+# Members

-This is the repository for new members to join Code for Portland, advertise their skills, and connect with others to work on projects.
+This is the repository for new members to join Code for Portland, share their skills and interests, and connect with others to work on projects.

 **Start by [adding yourself to the members directory](./edit/_data/members.yml).**